Minimum Stabilizing Energy Release for Mixing Processes: Introduction

 It is often of interest to calculate how much kinetic energy could be released from a given system -- that is, the system's free or available energy.
 There are multiple definitions of free or available energy, each corresponding to a different rule for how a distribution of particles may be rearranged.
 One of the simplest, due to Gardner in 1963 \cite{Gardner1963}, is that any rearrangement is permitted so long as it conserves phase space densities.
 These rearrangement operations are known as ``Gardner restacking."
 The maximum energy that can be extracted with Gardner restacking is known as the ``Gardner free energy."

 However, physical processes that conserve phase space densities on a microscopic scale can appear to produce diffusion when the system is viewed with finite granularity, which is often the case of practical interest.
-This motivates an alternative free energy defined in terms of diffusive exchange, in which the allowed operation is to average the populations of any two elements of phase space (as opposed to Gardner restacking, where the populations instead exchange position without mixing) \cite{Fisch1993, Hay2015, Hay2017, Kolmes2020ConstrainedDiffusion, Kolmes2020Gardner}.
+For example, wave-particle interactions are often modeled as diffusive processes.
+This includes the well-known collisionless damping mechanism of waves in plasma known as ``Landau damping" \cite{Landau1946}, where the damping of the wave is accompanied by diffusion of particles in velocity space, often modeled by quasilinear diffusion \cite{Kennel1966}.
+The diffusion of particles by waves underlies mechanisms of heating plasma by waves \cite{Stix} and mechanisms for driving plasma currents by waves \cite{Fisch1987}.
+In the event that the plasma is out of equilibrium, the diffusion of particles by waves can result in the amplification of the waves.
+Since the amplification is limited by how much energy can be released in a diffusive process, it can be useful to define the free energy limited by diffusive exchange, in which the allowed operation is to average the populations of any two elements of phase space (as opposed to Gardner restacking, where the populations instead exchange position without mixing) \cite{Fisch1993, Hay2015, Hay2017, Kolmes2020ConstrainedDiffusion, Kolmes2020Gardner}.
+These mixing operations are perhaps the simplest class of operations that do not conserve phase space densities.

 In this context, a ground state is defined as a state from which no operation can release further energy.
 For both Gardner restacking and diffusive exchange, the ground state is always a state in which the highest-population elements of phase space occupy the lowest-energy states.
 For any given initial state, Gardner restacking can lead to only one possible ground state, whereas diffusive exchange operations can lead to a spectrum of ground states (as is drawn in Figure~\ref{fig:spectrumCartoon}).
 The diffusively accessible free energy is defined as the energy released when the system is transformed from its initial state to the lowest-energy ground state that can be reached through diffusive operations.
 Calculating this free energy is therefore a search problem over the space of all accessible ground states.